Pre-Workout vs. Energy DrinksNov 11, 2021

-- A moderate amount of caffeine, plus theanine to help fight fatigue without a “crash.”
+- Caffeine, plus theanine to help fight fatigue without a “crash.”

-When taken as directed, Ladder Pre-Workout “contains about as much caffeine as you’d find in an eight-ounce cup of coffee (100 mg),” says Trevor Thieme, CSCS, Fitness and Nutrition Content Director at Openfit.
+When taken as directed, LADDER Pre-Workout “contains about as much caffeine as you’d find in a medium cup of coffee at Starbucks (200 mg),” says Trevor Thieme, CSCS, senior director of fitness and nutrition content at Openfit.
 “Caffeine is one of the few well-researched performance-enhancing aids, but you don’t need it in high doses.”*